shwina/still-magic/_en/branches.md

 which takes no more time than typing a brief note about the feature into a text file or writing it in a lab notebook, and is much easier to track.
-{% include ref key="s:backlog" %} will look at better ways to manage this.
+{% include xref key="s:backlog" %} will look at better ways to manage this.

 ## How can I switch between branches when work is only partly done? {#s:branches-switching}